sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 She shook her head, and carefully set it on Mu's lap.
 "Tell you what.
 If you see this guy tomorrow, and I'm not there?
 I'll get you one of my ship's distress signal boxes.
 Just flick that on, and I'll know to come find you."

 Mu eyed her suspiciously for a few seconds, then nodded, and opened up the box, and was met with the look and smell of delicious food... even some cooked stuff!
-She gasped.
+She stared at the meal in wonder, and her empty stomach promptly growled.
 "You know, you might be a bad guy, *and* a good guy.
 But you know what?
 You really do seem to care..."

+"I'm a bad guy still?"
+Hat Kid rolled tilted her head.

+"I mean, you did side with the other bad guys.
+And we did fight."

+"Heh."
+She wondered if she would need to show Mustache Girl that life wasn't just black and white.
+She *got* why she had to think that way but... well, if they were going to work together, maybe it was worth tearing off a few rhetorical bandaids.